JNF is Making a Difference in the Lives of Countless Israelis

 Located in the Northern Negev close to the city of Kiryat Gat, the Plugot Forest holds great significance in Israeli history as the site of one of the great battles during the War of Independence and includes many other heritage sites and is a wonderful recreational spot for families to spend quality time immersed in nature.

-JNF Monthly is excited to announce our new Monthly Giving Program!
+JNF Atlantic is excited to announce our new Monthly Giving Program!

 Start 2021 off by donating monthly to JNF and help us carry out our core mission, supporting the land and the people of Israel, by joining our new Monthly Giving program.

-For a minimum donation of $10 per month you will receive a package of 6 Tree cards and/or, for January, a Taste of Israel package* in celebration of Tu Bi’Shevat, as a token of our appreciation.
+For a minimum donation of $10 per month, you will receive a package of 6 tree cards as a token of our appreciation.

 Make this year a new beginning and make a difference each and every month by becoming a JNF Monthly Donor.